 Redundancy should always be the measure of last resort for employers.
 Letting people go is unpleasant for everyone involved; redundancy impacts workforce morale and company reputation, and the redundancy process is fraught with legal risk.
 Before embarking on redundancies, employers should consider alternative solutions:

-If labour costs are a concern, start by putting a hold on new recruitment activity.
+If employment costs are a concern, consider putting a hold on new recruitment activity.
 This could include withdrawing offers of employment.

 By law, employers should not force employees to take unpaid leave, save except where this is expressly permitted within their contract of employment.
 However, given the risk of redundancy, you may be able to negotiate an agreement with your staff to temporarily take unpaid leave in the short-term.